Magic Funhouse!: Episodes

-Season 1
+Season 1 (2016–17)

 In the following list, the term "featured character" refers to the character who voices over the episode while testifying in court.

-Season 2
+Season 2 (2017)

 Production

 In February 2016, future series creator and director Brandon Rogers was given the opportunity to create his own TV series for Super Deluxe.
 While writing for the show's first season, Rogers stated that his inspiration for the series was "loosely based on an actual public access TV station that had low-budget shows to entertain the Tri-Valley locals."
 He also mentioned that the show was set in Rogers' home town of Livermore, California.
-Principal photography for the first season of the show began on May 18, 2016 and concluded on October 15, 2016.
+Principal photography for the first season of the show began on May 18, 2016, and concluded on October 15, 2016.
 The series was mainly filmed in Hollywood.
 Principal photography for the second season took place between April 3 and June 13, 2017.